AndiBellstedt/ExchangeLogs/README.md

 ﻿![logo][]
-# ExchangeLogs - Getting the insides
+# ExchangeLogs - Getting the insights

 A PowerShell module for parsing exchange transport log files on further investigation.